 It’s a friendly show, as with most things in the Smoky Mountains, and definitely for all the family.
 There will be food and music to liven up the quest through all the exhibits for that special something, perfect for a loved one – or even yourself – and there’s no gift quite like a hand-crafted artwork.

 At the Craft Show you’ll encounter items that already seem to belong in their perfect place in your home, and become an heirloom for generations.
 It’s that good.
 Even better, being able to meet the artist means you can commission a custom work for a special purpose or person, something completely one-off and unrepeatable.

-For 3 days, from 10 am each day until 5 or 6 pm, you can enjoy some of the finest shopping anywhere, or enjoy the window shopping, and learn about crafts and media you may not have thought of.
+For 3 days, from 10 am each day until 5 pm, you can enjoy some of the finest shopping anywhere, or enjoy the window shopping, and learn about crafts and media you may not have thought of.
 Everything is on show for you to gaze at and admire, from paper to pottery, wood to wicker, dolls to dulcimers and fabrics to fine metals and gems – too many styles and crafts to list.